How to watch Cruella - where can you stream the new Disney movie?

 NOTE: You need an active Disney Plus subscription ($7.99 per month, $79.99 for a year, or $13.99 p/m for Disney Plus, Hulu, and ESPN Plus) to access this deal.

-Already a Disney Plus member?
-The only thing you need to stream Cruella is a $29.99 Premier Access deal.
-You can then watch the film as often as you like, all in 4K.
+If you already have a Disney Plus subscription, the only thing you need to watch Cruella is pay for Premier Access itself.
+You can then stream the film as often as you like, and in super-sharp 4K resolution (if you have a 4K TV, of course).
+But remember, you'll lose access to the movie if you cancel Disney Plus - you won't be able to watch Cruella again until you sign back up.

 View Deal